-Culinary Job Training breaks the cycle of poverty, and at the same time, helps feed the hungry.
+Culinary Job Training & Our Workforce readiness program break the cycle of poverty, and at the same time, help feed the hungry.

 There is no better illustration of feed, teach, grow.